-Proposed Regulations: Under Proposed Regulations 36, a revaluation of partnership property is required for a partnership that distributes money or property other than a de minimis amount) to a partner as consideration for an interest in the partnership, and that owns section 751 property immediately after the distribution.
-In addition, if the partnership (upper-tier partnership) owns another partnership directly or indirectly through one or more partnerships. (lower-tier partnership), and the same persons own, directly or indirectly (through one or more entities), more than 50 percent of the capital and profits interests in both the upper-tier partnership and the lower-tier partnership owns section 751 property.
-If the same persons do not own, directly or indirectly, more than 50 percent of the capital and profits interests in both the upper-tier partnership and the lower-tier partnership, the upper-tier partnership must allocate its distributive share of the lower-tier partnership's items among its partners in a manner that reflects the allocations that would have been made had the lower-tier partnership revalued its property.
+Proposed Regulations: Under Proposed Regulations30, a revaluation of partnership property is required for a partnership that distributes money or property (other than a de minimis amount) to a partner as consideration for an interest in the partnership, and that owns section 751 property immediately after the distribution.
+In addition, if the partnership (upper-tier partnership) owns another partnership directly or indirectly through one or more partnerships (lower-tier partnership), and the same persons own, directly or indirectly (through one or more entities), more than 50% of the capital and profits interests in both the upper-tier partnership and the lower-tier partnership owns section 751 property.
+If the same persons do not own, directly or indirectly, more than 50% of the capital and profits interests in both the upper-tier partnership and the lower-tier partnership, the upper-tier partnership must allocate its distributive share of the lower-tier partnership, the upper-tier partnership must allocate its allocations that would have been made had the lower-tier partnership revalued its property.